Lake Station, Indiana: History

-In September 2015, the mayor of Lake Station, Keith Soderquist, and his wife, Deborah Soderquist, were found guilty of conspiracy, wire fraud and filing false income tax returns.
+In September 2015, the mayor of Lake Station, Keith Soderquist, and his wife, Deborah Soderquist, were found guilty of conspiracy, wire fraud, and filing false income tax returns.
+Keith's daughter, Miranda N. Brakley (married name Barnitt), a court clerk, was found guilty of embezzlement and filing bad bankruptcy papers.
 Under state law, a mayor convicted of a felony forfeits his elected office.

-Lake Station remains a mostly residential community.

-Politics

-This is a list of mayors that served the city of Lake Station, Indiana.
+The Soderquist's served time in correctional institutions, while Ms. Brakley (Barnitt) served time in house arrest.
+The Soderquist's and Barnitt are still residents of Lake Station, Indiana.